Knight's Cross of the Iron Cross: Approval authority

 From 1 September 1939 to Adolf Hitler's death on 30 April 1945, all Knight's Cross awards for Heer personnel were approved by Hitler, after prior approval by the head of the Heerespersonalamt and the Oberkommando der Wehrmacht (OKW).

-After 30 April 1945, in the context of the rapid disintegration of Germany's government and armed forces, it is unclear who held the authority to approve awards.
+After 30 April 1945, amid the rapid disintegration of Germany's government and armed forces, it is unclear who had the authority to approve awards.
 A teleprinter message dated 3 May authorized the commanders-in-chief of those units still engaged in combat to award the Knight's Cross by themselves.

 Likely on 7 May, just before Germany's surrender on 8 May, Hitler's successor Karl Dönitz decreed a blanket approval of all nominations received by the OKW up until the surrender.
 The validity of this "Dönitz decree" (Dönitz-Erlaß) was contested after the war, and the German military archive agency (WASt) concluded that it violated Nazi legislation that required a case-by-case decision.